Married Since: 2019

 Why We're Choosing to Adopt

 Before we married, we talked about the possibility of having a child together.
 Because Heidi’s previous two births were C-sections, we had doubts she could carry another baby.
 After having some tests, the doctor confirmed our thoughts to be true.
 Adugna has always wanted a baby of his own.
-He is an uncle, and he loves being around children so after we got the news, we decided very quickly we were not going to allow this to stop our dream.
+He is an uncle, and he loves being around children, so after we got the news, we decided very quickly we were not going to allow this to stop our dream.
 Heidi had already raised three children, but she raised them alone with very little support from their dad.
-So when we decided to grow our family through adoption, she saw this as the opportunity to raise a child with a partner that she adores and that she knows will fully be engaged in co-parenting.
+When we decided to grow our family through adoption, she saw this as the opportunity to raise a child with a partner that she adores and that she knows will fully be engaged in co-parenting.
 One thing we are both amazed at is how well an adopted child fits into the family even when there are biological children.
 We just know adopting is the best way for us to have a child together.

 >